starktech23/cs4423.github.io/about.md

 social phenomena leading to predictive models of these phenomena.

-In this course, we will study networks, mainly following the book [Networks, Crowds and Markets](https://www.cs.cornell.edu/home/kleinber/networks-book/) by David Easley and Jin Kleinberg (Cambridge UP 2010).
+In this course, we will study networks, mainly following the book [Networks, Crowds and Markets] by David Easley and Jim Kleinberg (Cambridge UP 2010).
 A pre-publication draft of the book can be downloaded from its web page.

 The plan is to work through the first 4 parts of the book (leaving the remainder of the book for self-study), under the following titles: